itman83/Haggle/README.md

 Secondly, its worth mentioning that there is not full conformance to the separation of concerns principle within the apps MVVM architecture.
 Some view models are passed in an `Item` model object as a dependency, which lives in the View Controller and is assigned a value upon cell tap events.
 One solution is to create a higher level coordinator object to subscribe to events to handle navigation all together.

-Thirdly, its important to be mindful about image downloads for cells and to consider subclassing the `Operation`class - like has been done with my Itunes-Search app, to manage memory.
+Thirdly, its important to be mindful about image downloads for cells and to consider subclassing the `Operation`class - like has been done in my Itunes-Search app, to manage memory and performance.

 There are various obstacles I encountered while using the Firebase Database REST API.
 Some issues arose from its lack of support for arrays and server-side joins - leading to the implementation of a denormalized structure to reduce client-side joins.
 Data is then synchronized via helper methods with variadic parameters to represent all desired endpoints that a request must be executed at (more sophisticated way is transactional updates, which im not all that familiar with).
 The cost is larger data volume by duplicating data- which i believe is quite common in these scenarios with noSQL's.